Plain English Breakdown

 - Authorized person

-- A person allowed to carry a concealed handgun and use force in self-defense under certain conditions.
+- A person, including armed security officers, who is allowed to carry a concealed handgun and has limited legal responsibility when using force in self-defense against someone with a dangerous weapon.

 - Dangerous weapon

-- An object that can be used to cause serious harm or death, as defined by Louisiana law.
+- An object that can cause serious harm or death if used as intended or in the way it was used.

 Limits and Unknowns